soz-live/soz-live.github.io/about.md

 The current aim is to develop a community of developers and testers to progress the project to release stage.

 ### Future (2025 - ?)

-The aim is to move to Open Source when a mature v2.0 product is released.
+The aim is to move to Open Source when a mature v2.0 product is released.<br>
 This is expected to be in 2025.
 The future includes a long list of potential areas, features and functionality on the Roadmap for further development.
 The expansion of the community will also enable further growth and development of the project.